Battle of Austerlitz

-The Battle of Austerlitz (2 December 1805/11 Frimaire An XIV FRC), also known as the Battle of the Three Emperors, was one of the most important and decisive engagements of the Napoleonic Wars.
-The battle occurred near the town of Austerlitz in the Austrian Empire (modern-day Slavkov u Brna in the Czech Republic).
-The decisive victory of Napoleon's Grande Armée at Austerlitz brought the War of the Third Coalition to a rapid end, with the Treaty of Pressburg signed by the Austrians later in the month.
-The battle is often cited as a tactical masterpiece, in the same league as other historic engagements like Cannae or Gaugamela.
+The Battle of Austerlitz (2 December 1805/11 Frimaire An XIV FRC), also known as the Battle of the Three Emperors, was one of the most important military engagements of the Napoleonic Wars.
+The battle occurred near the town of Austerlitz in the Austrian Empire (now Slavkov u Brna in the Czech Republic).
+Around 158,000 troops were involved, of which around 24,000 were killed or wounded.

+The battle is often cited by military historians as one of Napoleon's tactical masterpieces, in the same league as other historic engagements like Hannibal's Cannae (216 BC) or Alexander the Great's Gaugamela (331 BC).
+The military victory of Napoleon's Grande Armée at Austerlitz brought the War of the Third Coalition to an end, with the Peace of Pressburg signed by the French and Austrians later in the month.
+These achievements did not establish a lasting peace on the continent.
+Austerlitz had driven neither Russia nor Britain, whose armies protected Sicily from a French invasion, to settle.
+Prussian resistance to France's growing military power in Central Europe led to the War of the Fourth Coalition in 1806.

-After eliminating an Austrian army during the Ulm Campaign, French forces seized Vienna in November 1805.
-The Austrians avoided further conflict until the arrival of the Russians bolstered Allied numbers.
-Napoleon sent his army north in pursuit of the Allies, but then ordered his forces to retreat so he could feign a grave weakness.
-Desperate to lure the Allies into battle, Napoleon gave every indication in the days preceding the engagement that the French army was in a pitiful state, even abandoning the dominant Pratzen Heights near Austerlitz.
-He deployed the French army below the Pratzen Heights and deliberately weakened his right flank, enticing the Allies to launch a major assault there in the hopes of rolling up the whole French line.
+After eliminating an Austrian army during the Ulm campaign, French forces seized Vienna in November 1805.
+The Austrians avoided further conflict until the arrival of the Russians, who helped increase the allied numbers.
+Napoleon sent his army north in pursuit of the Allies, but then ordered his forces to retreat so he could feign a grave weakness to lure the Allies into thinking that they were facing a weak army, while it was in fact formidable.
+Napoleon gave every indication in the days preceding the engagement that the French army was in a pitiful state, even abandoning the dominant Pratzen Heights near Austerlitz.
+He deployed the French army below the Pratzen Heights and weakened his right flank, enticing the Allies to launch an assault there to roll up the French line.
 A forced march from Vienna by Marshal Davout and his III Corps plugged the gap left by Napoleon just in time.
-Meanwhile, the heavy Allied deployment against the French right weakened the allied center on the Pratzen Heights, which was viciously attacked by the IV Corps of Marshal Soult.
-With the Allied center demolished, the French swept through both enemy flanks and sent the Allies fleeing chaotically, capturing thousands of prisoners in the process.
+Davout's men stubbornly held their defensive positions under the onslaught of superior opponents.
+The Allied deployment against the French right weakened the Allied centre on the Pratzen Heights, which was attacked by the IV Corps of Marshal Soult.
+With the Allied center demolished, the French swept through both flanks and routed the Allies, which enabled the French to capture thousands of prisoners.